Pregnancy Care

 Breastfeeding gives your baby important nutrients for a healthy start to life.
 Breastfeeding can also be a way for you and your baby to bond.
 Other benefits of breastfeeding include:

-- It can help you lose weight
+• It may help you lose weight

-- Relieving teething pain
+• Easing teething pain

 Get your breast pump in 3 simple steps through our partner Aeroflow Breastpumps: